 - Discussing Africa’s future: Afro-pessimist Discourses and Myths in French and British News Media

 - Balancing the Competing Interests of Consumers and Citizens in Commercial and Public Service Content Regulation in the Non-Linear New Media Environment

 - The Treatment of Interfaith TV Content: The Case of Islam Channel UK

 - Online Chinese Nationalism and its Nationalist Discourses

 - Labour in the Chinese Internet Industries

 - UK Local and National Government Attempts to Harness Social Media Technologies to Consult the Public, Increase E-Participation, Enhance Efficacy and Produce Tangible Policy Outcomes

 - Fulbright Students and American Public Diplomacy

 At ICS, PhD candidates are fully engaged in the department’s research and teaching activities and are strongly supported throughout their study with training and supervision.
 Each year, our first year students organise their own annual academic conference so that they can learn organisation and networking skills.
 The first such conference, ‘Communication Technologies of Empowerment’, was held in May 2007, and attracted over 50 speakers from 5 different countries, and the event continues to be a highlight of the departmental calendar.
-The students involved in organising the event are given careful mentoring and advice by ICS staff.
+This year, ICS PhD students have organised the prestigious annual Media, Communications and Cultural Studies Association Postgraduate Network (MeCCSA-PGN) conference.
+The conference theme is ‘Global Interdependence: Knowledge, Experience and Theory’, and it will take place at the Institute of Communications Studies on June 23-24, 2014.
+The students involved in organising these events are given careful mentoring and advice by ICS staff.

 For more information about our research students’ work and interests, please visit the PhD students pages in the ‘people’ section of this website.